Actinic keratosis, AK (precursor to squamous cell carcinoma) in Dogs

 Therapy

-The treatment of actinic keratosis aims to remove the lesions and prevent the development of squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer..
-One of the most common methods is the surgical removal of the affected skin areas.
-This is particularly effective if the lesions are small and clearly defined.
+Treatment of actinic keratosis aims to remove the lesions and prevent the development of squamous cell carcinoma.
+One of the most common methods is surgical removal of the affected areas of skin.
+This is particularly effective when the lesions are small and clearly defined.

-An alternative method is cryotherapy, in which the lesions are destroyed by freezing them with liquid nitrogen.
-This method is well suited for smaller and superficial lesions.
+An alternative method is cryotherapy, in which the lesions are destroyed by freezing with liquid nitrogen.
+This method is well suited for smaller, superficial lesions.

 Prognosis and follow-up care